moonmaster9000/couch_view/readme.markdown

     end
 ```

-Note that instead of specifying the conditions for inclusion in our map, we instead called the `conditions` instance method.
+Note that instead of specifying the conditions for inclusion in our map, we called the `conditions` instance method.
 This is a method mixed into your class via `CouchView::Map`.

 Now, you can use this in your `CouchRest::Model::Base` class thusly: